Klasse-Digitale-Grafik/never-ready/README.md

 npm run build
 ```

-> If you have never worked with [Svelte](https://www.youtube.com/watch?v=rv3Yq-B8qp4) and SvelteKit before: Svelte is a JS compiler that makes it easier to make interactive interface with Html, Js, Css.
+> If you have never worked with [Svelte](https://www.youtube.com/watch?v=rv3Yq-B8qp4) and SvelteKit before: Svelte is a JS compiler that makes it easier to make interactive interface with HTML, JS, CSS.
 SvelteKit is a framework that makes it easy to build real websites with Svelte.
-You might want to download a Svelte extension for your code editor ([CS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode)) or [Atom](https://atom.io/packages/ide-svelte)).
+You might want to download a Svelte extension for your code editor ([VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode)) or [Atom](https://atom.io/packages/ide-svelte)).

 ## Where to edit stuff

 - Pages `src/routes/...`
+- Timetable `static/timetable.csv`
 - Website Components `src/lib/...`
 - Global CSS `/static/global.css`
 - Static images `static/images/...`